-When the button is pressed while the compact disc is being played, the compact disc will eject and the system will turn off.
+When the button is pressed while the CD is being played, the CD will eject and the system will turn off.

 AUX (auxiliary) input jacks

 The auxiliary input jacks are located inside the center console 1.
 NTSC compatible devices such as video games, camcorders and portable video players can be connected to the auxiliary input jacks.
 Audio devices, such as some MP3 players, can also be connected to the system through the auxiliary input jacks.